Shreya-Khanna/truserve/README.md

    ```
 ## Usage

-We made this app as a mediator between people with surplus food and people who require that surplus
+We made this app to create a mediator between organisations with surplus food and those that do not have consistent access to food and would appreciate the surplus.

-The bussiness model we had in mind was a premium subscription for delivering the food wherever it needs to go
+The business model we had in mind was a premium subscription, that offered delivery services, 24/7 customer support, and live notifications for food updates.
+We see the potential of the app being used by firms and MNCs as a way to fulfill Corporate Social Responsibility as well.

 ## Contributing